LEGO Worlds is an adventure game for PC. And to get this out of the way, it could just have easily been called LEGO Minecraft.

 Graphically, LEGO Worlds is notably more detailed than default Minecraft.
 Effects such as reflections, lights, and shadows fill each area, and look great.
 Plus there is a day/night cycle; fun, if only because sunrise and sunset look fantastic.

 Currently LEGO Worlds is very incomplete.
 You can explore, build, drive, ride animals, and unlock more structures.
 But there is still much to do before it’s finished - with multiplayer, more environments, the ability to share your creations online, better tools, and character customization still all needed.
-Luckily there is time, as the full game won't be released until 2016.

 A WORK IN PROGRESS